rekha-balan/azure-docs-test2-pr.nl-NL/articles/log-analytics/log-analytics-custom-fields.md

 The following sections provide the procedure for creating a custom field.
 At the bottom of this article is a walkthrough of a sample extraction.

 > [!NOTE]
-> The custom field is populated as records matching the specified criteria are added to the OMS data store, so it will only appear on records collected after the custom field is created.
+> The custom field is populated as records matching the specified criteria are added to Log Analytics, so it will only appear on records collected after the custom field is created.
 The custom field will not be added to records that are already in the data store when it’s created.
->
 >

 ### <a name="step-1--identify-records-that-will-have-the-custom-field"></a>Step 1 – Identify records that will have the custom field